-Growing up, the author of this recipe recalls cheese Danishes being everywhere in New York City.
+The author of this recipe recalls that when she was growing up, cheese Danishes were everywhere in New York City.
 And they all tasted exactly the same.
 Which is not to say they were bad.
-But those mass-produced breakfast pastries weren’t startlingly spectacular in that way small-batch, made-from-scratch cheese Danish tend to be.
-Even when you cheat and use store-bought puff pastry, this recipe turns out something pretty unforgettable.
+But they were mass-produced pastries that weren’t startlingly spectacular in that way small-batch, made-from-scratch cheese Danish tend to be.
+This recipe is something of her childhood Danish trauma turned upside down and turns out something pretty unforgettable.
 Trust us.
-It just may ruin all other Danish for you.–Renee Schettler Rossi
+It just may ruin all other Danish for you.
+Even when you cheat and use store-bought puff pastry, there’ll be no complaints.
+Originally published December 5, 2015.–Renee Schettler Rossi

-We got no shame in copping to the fact that this easy cheese Danish recipe relies on frozen puff pastry sheets.
-The thing is, we tend be somewhat snobbish when it comes to brands of frozen puff pasty.
-The most common and affordable brand is Pepperidge Farm, and this recipe was actually designed with its specific dimensions as the ideal.
+We’ve got no shame about the fact that this easy cheese Danish recipe relies on frozen puff pastry sheets.
+Where our snobbishness tends to come in regarding different brands of frozen puff pasty.
+The most common and affordable brand is Pepperidge Farm, and this recipe was actually designed with the specific dimensions of that brand in mind as the ideal.
 Opt for this, and you’ll end up with a perfectly fine cheese Danish.
-But if, like us, you want puff pastry made with real butter and just a handful of ingredients you’d find in your kitchen that puffs into über flaky and shatteringly crisp layers, then you want the slightly pricier Dufour brand, which is knee-wobblingly rich and just all-around magnificent.
+But if, like us, you want puff pastry made with real butter and just a handful of ingredients that you can pronounce, and if you want pastry that puffs into über flaky and shatteringly crisp layers, then you want the slightly pricier Dufour brand, which is knee-wobblingly rich and just all-around magnificent.
 If you swap a 1-pound package of Dufour for the package size called for in the recipe that follows, note that the Dufour dimensions are slightly smaller.
 As such you’ll need to scale the recipe back a little by trimming a couple inches from one side of the square dough to obtain a rectangle.
-You probably won’t need quite all the cream cheese filling, which means you can plop a dollop of cream cheese filling smack in the center of those puff pastry scraps which you’ve cut into squares.
-Bring the opposite corners together above the filling and bake.
+And you probably won’t need quite all the cream cheese filling, which means you can plop a dollop of cream cheese filling smack in the center of those puff pastry scraps, bring the opposite corners together above the filling, and bake.
+Sorta as a teaser for that lovely full-size Danish that you don’t want to cut into become company arrives.
 Because it would be seriously unholy to waste any of these Danish makings.

 - Quick Glance